MIT-6S058/MIT-6S058.github.io/index.md

 * Counts as a CS12 subject for 6-2 students
 * Meets with 16.420 (G), which counts as EECS AUS or AAGS in the AI concentration
 * The *combination of this subject and 6.036* will cover almost all of the topics in 6.034 in more technical depth

+### Role in AeroAstro curriculum

+* 16.420 can be used to satisfy part of the graduate field evaluation in the Autonomy course of study.
+* Petitions for 16.420 to be considered as a PAS for the undergraduate degree will be considered on a case-by-case basis.

 ### Meeting Time